robertpopa/robertpopa/README.md

 <h1 align="center"> Hi, I'm Robert Popa 👋 </h1>

-<h4 align="center"> 👋 I am a Senior Java Engineer and Consultant with a rich history of 𝟭𝟱+ 𝘆𝗲𝗮𝗿𝘀 in the industry.
-My passion lies in crafting innovative solutions that drive business success on a global scale. </h4>
+<h4 align="center"> 👋 I am a Senior Java Engineer - Contractor - Freelancer with 𝟭𝟱+ 𝘆𝗲𝗮𝗿𝘀 of experience.
+My passion lies in crafting innovative solutions that drive business success on a global scale.
+I can work in English, Spanish, and German.</h4>

 <p>&nbsp;</p>